 You may be able to submit a mitigating circumstance explanation, if it was out of your control with proper documentation to waive the debt.
 This is done by filling out Form 21-4138.
 Search for this form within the GI Bill website.
 The statement you submit must be a situation you were unaware of when you registered for school.
 This must be an unexpected occurrence and must be DOCUMENTED (e.g. a letter from your employer regarding shift change or increased hours, a note from a doctor or medical bill, etc.).
 If the VA accepts your explanation, they may waive your debt.
 If you fail to submit an explanation or if the VA does not accept your explanation, any money you received after the day of the drop for the class or classes will be considered an overpayment.
 Such overpayment is subject to immediate collection or deduction from your remaining benefits.

 DISTANCE COURSES: ONLINE AND HYBRID COURSES

-Distance courses mostly affect students using Chapter 33 (Post 9/11 benefits).
-A Chapter 33 student must take at least one campus course for an entire term to receive the full BAH value at SAC's zip code.
-Hybrid courses are considered distant courses since more than 50% of the work done is NOT on campus.
-If a Chapter 33 student takes all distance courses in one term, then the BAH rate would be based on the National Average and then based on the percentage eligibility.
+Distance courses affect students using Chapter 33 (Post 9/11 benefits).
+A Chapter 33 student must take at least one campus course during the term to receive the full BAH value at SAC's zip code.
+SAC hybrid courses are considered distance courses since more than 50% of the work done is off campus.
+If a Chapter 33 student takes all distance courses in one term, then the BAH rate would be based on 1/2 of the National Average and then based on the percentage eligibility.